Business Acumen - Understanding Company Accounts

 Edit 515 simulations provide a complete set of business accounts after each decision period.
 These accounts follow closely the format and terminology recommended by the current International Financial Reporting Standards (IFRS).

 In the Global Management Challenge (GMC), because of its increased complexity (companies can buy and sell their own shares), then share price is not the most equatable criterion to determine the 'winning' team.
 The criterion in the latest version of GMC, introduced in 2013, is defined as the company with the best Investment Performance.
-The company must still remaining viable, but Share Price, although still an important indicator of success, cannot, on its own, be used in the Global Management Challenge (GMC) as the sole determinant that decides the 'winning' team.
+The company must still remain viable, but Share Price, although still an important indicator of success, cannot, on its own, be used in the Global Management Challenge (GMC) as the sole determinant that decides the 'winning' team.